Saintwy6/Saintwy6.github.io/index.md

 ## Yuan Wang's Personal Page

-My name is Yuan Wang, I am a finance major undergraduate at Lehigh University.
+My name is Yuan Wang, I'm a lehigh University class 2024 graduate and current NUS business school student majoring in Finance.

 <!-- Upload your own photo and change the path -->